selimslab/selimslab.github.io/_NOTES/skills/decisions/do-without-doing.md

 Nature does not hurry, yet everything is accomplished

-To run things, don’t fuss with them.
+To run things, don't fuss with them.
 Nobody who fusses is fit to run things.